flynn/flynn/website/source/docs/architecture.html.md

 resolution, group membership, and more.

 Only recently have there been many other options for this class of datastore.
-The now effectively defunct Doozer has been spiritually succeeded by CoreOS's [etcd](https://github.com/coreos/etcd) project.
-Due to the common outlook between the Flynn team and CoreOS team, a relationship was formed before even knowing about etcd.
-Now, the etcd project, which is written in Go and speaks HTTP, has found itself as another core component of Flynn.
+The now defunct Doozer has been spiritually succeeded by CoreOS's [etcd](https://github.com/coreos/etcd) project and fills the role of a distributed, consistent, key-value store in Flynn.

-While etcd is a great option, many of the Flynn components that rely on it are designed to allow other backing services.
+While etcd is a great option, all of the Flynn components that rely on it are designed to allow other backing services.
 This opens the potential, for example, for etcd to be replaced by ZooKeeper.
 In most cases, Flynn components won't work directly with etcd, but use a specialized service that provides the proper abstraction and exposes the right semantics for that particular domain.
-For example, the scheduling and service discovery systems.
+For example, the routing and service discovery systems.

 #### Task scheduling